Lead Scoring

 Definition

-Lead Scoring is a methodology that assigns a numerical value to each prospect based on predefined criteria, enabling sales and marketing teams to prioritize their efforts on the leads most likely to convert.
+Lead Scoring is a methodology that assigns a numerical value to each prospect based on predefined criteria, enabling Sales and Marketing teams to prioritize their efforts on the leads most likely to convert.
 This approach combines demographic data (who the prospect is) and behavioral data (what they do) to create a score reflecting the likelihood of conversion and the lead’s potential value.
 Lead scoring turns intuition into science, aligning Sales and Marketing around an objective definition of lead quality.

-Fundamentals of lead scoring
+Fundamentals of Lead Scoring

 Types of scoring models